sridharbandi/forms/README.md

 > Note: This application won't send any of your details to server

-### Installation
+### To run in Local
-Clone or download and issue the below commands in project root directory and navigate to [http://localhost:3000](http://localhost:3000)
+Clone or download and issue the below commands in project root directory and open [http://localhost:3000](http://localhost:3000) in browser
 ```javascript
 npm install
 npm start